learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

 ### GridsearchCV

-In the last section we introduced some of the common hyperparameters for tuning a decision tree.
+We will also introduced some of the common hyperparameters for tuning decision trees.
 In this lesson we look at how you can use GridSearchCV to perform an exhaustive search across multiple hyperparameters and multiple possible values to come up with a better performing model.

 ### Gradient Boosting and Weak Learners